bartoszgajdapl/Tree_ALS_LiDAR/README.md

 ## License

-This project is licensed under the MIT / Creative Commons BY-SA License (choose your preferred license).
+This project is licensed under the MIT License.